WPManageNinja/paymattic-docs/docs/global-settings/how-to-configure-recaptcha-in-wordpress-with-paymattic.md

 Once you have successfully configured the reCAPTCHA with Paymattic, it’s time to integrate this with your payment form.

-To learn the process of integrating the reCAPTCHA in a specific form, follow the steps with screenshots below –

 First, go to **All** Forms from the **Paymattic Navba**r, choose the form you wish to work on, and click the **Pencil/Editor** icon, e.g., I choose the Donation form to show the process.